-2.1.3 INTERRUPT VECTOR (0008H)
+2.1.1.2 INTERRUPT VECTOR (0008H)

 A 1-word vector address area is used to execute interrupt request.
 If any interrupt service executes, the program counter (PC) value is stored in stack buffer and jump to 0008h of program memory to execute the vectored interrupt.
-Users have to define the interrupt vector and the first instruction at ORG 8 must be "JMP" or "NOP".
+Users have to define the interrupt vector.
 The following example shows the way to define the interrupt vector in the program memory.